Absolute536/PL_Assignment1_G13/README.md

 For the whitespace issue, I've performed the clean-up in `base.py`, so the sanitised version is housed in `sanitised_data`.
 It should be correct, but please do double check this :P.

-For the "Quantity" issue, we can format it when filtering each record, either round it OR truncate the fractional part
+~~For the "Quantity" issue, we can format it when filtering each record, either round it OR truncate the fractional part~~
-**(Everyone needs to use the same method to ensure consistent result).**
+**~~(Everyone needs to use the same method to ensure consistent result).~~**
+As per the suggestion from JingYing: use the values as it is (for Quantity) to preserve accuracy